discrete-notes/discrete-notes.github.io/_posts/2021-11-19-contraction-sequences.md

 with such strong constraints.
 The general notion of contraction sequence uses three types of edges between
-bags: edges, that correspond to complete bipartite graphs, non-edges, which correspond to "no edge", and red egdes which correspond to cases where there are some edges, but not all of them.
+bags: edges, that correspond to complete bipartite graphs, non-edges, which correspond to "no edge", and red edges which correspond to cases where there are some edges, but not all of them.
-At a given step of the sequence, the red graph is the graph of the red egdes.
+At a given step of the sequence, the red graph is the graph of the red edges.

 ![](../assets/contraction-2.png){: .center-image width="70%"}

 A cograph is then a graph that admits a (general) contraction sequence with no red edge.
-More generally by putting constraints on the succesive red graphs given by the sequence, we can redefine several interesting notions.
+More generally by putting constraints on the successive red graphs given by the sequence, we can redefine several interesting notions.

 For example, consider the maximum degree of the red graph in the sequence.